MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/limited-functionality-in-explorer-10-document-mode.md

 ## What are the system requirements for Yammer?

 Yammer follows the [Office 365 system requirements](https://go.microsoft.com/fwlink/?linkid=809136).
 Office 365 does not support Internet Explorer 10 or earlier versions.

+> [!NOTE]
+> Microsoft 365 apps and services will not support Internet Explorer 11 starting August 17, 2021 (Microsoft Teams will not support Internet Explorer 11 earlier, starting November 30, 2020.)
+[Learn more](https://aka.ms/AA97tsw) Please note that Internet Explorer 11 will remain a supported browser.
+Internet Explorer 11 is a component of the Windows operating system and [follows the lifecycle policy](https://docs.microsoft.com/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.

 ## What is Internet Explorer 10 document mode?